Definability of derivations in the reducts of differentially closed fields: Generic points

 \begin{proposition} Suppose a formula $\varphi(x,y) \in \mathfrak{L}_{R}$ defines $\D a$ from $a$, that is,

 Then $\D$ is definable (without parameters).
-Moreover, if $\varphi$ is existential then $\D$ is existentially definable. \end{proposition} \begin{proof}[First proof] First of all observe that since the generic type is unique, for any (in the sense of $\DCF_0$) generic element $b\in F$ we have
+Moreover, if $\varphi$ is existential then $\D$ is existentially definable. \end{proposition} \begin{proof}[First proof] First of all observe that since the generic type is unique, for any differentially transcendental element $b\in F$ we have

 Let $A$ be the set defined by $\varphi(x,y)$ and define